Rostella/Rostella/README.md

 # Rostella
-Nonprofit, established with wellbeing, charity, and STEM in mind.
+Nonprofit: established with wellbeing, charity, and STEM in mind.